 - See certified explosives experts manufacture and initiate improvised explosive formulations

 - Experience the force of an explosive blast first-hand

 - See how evidence is collected after a bomb goes off

 Extremist and terrorist employment of Improvised Explosive Devices (IEDs) has increased the importance of a First Responder’s working knowledge of explosives and explosive devices.
 As the name implies, First Responders are simultaneously the personnel most threatened by, and best positioned to, identify IEDS.

-This course is designed for those first responders and military personnel who need training dealing with the detection and sampling/collection methods of Homemade Explosive Materials.
+This 3-day course is designed for those first responders and military personnel who need training dealing with the detection and sampling/collection methods of Homemade Explosive Materials.
 This course is will cover several detection capabilities that are on the market and will have special emphasis on the Ahura line of detection instruments.
 Students will receive classroom training followed by actual "lab" time.
 The culmination of the course will be the scenario-based events on the third day, which will require the students to utilize the skills and knowledge acquired on the previous two days.

 - Ahura training

 - Clean/dirty man techniques

 This 1-day course is designed for personnel likely to encounter military ordnance during the performance of their official duties.
 The course covers safety precautions, describes ordnance construction characteristics, and explains the fundamentals of military ordnance fuzing.